 So you will have to ASK for the refund if you want it.

-Additionally, I have confirmed with Southwest that they WILL refund EarlyBird fees for flights that THEY cancel, which is in accordance with DOT guidelines that say ancillary fees should be refunded as well.
+Additionally, I confirmed with Southwest that they WILL refund EarlyBird fees for flights that THEY cancel, which is in accordance with DOT guidelines that say ancillary fees should be refunded as well.

-Southwest has also agreed to offer a LUV voucher (basically a gift certificate) to cover the cost of EarlyBird fees for flights where customers initiate the cancellation.
+Southwest also agreed to offer a LUV voucher (basically a gift certificate) to cover the cost of EarlyBird fees for flights where customers initiate the cancellation.

 These are good for 1 year and are issued to the purchaser, but can be used to purchase flights only (not EarlyBird fees) for anyone.